Find answers to many of your questions here!

 Q. Do you consider International Baccalaureate scores?

 A. Yes.
-Information on how IB scores are processed and applied to your degree is available from the Center for Teaching Excellence.
+Information on how IB scores are processed and applied to your degree is available from the Center for Innovation in Teaching and Learning.

 Q. Do I get credit for taking FAA 199?